C2DH/miller/README.md

 ## Run using pipenv

+For a more traditional approach, you can use pipenv to install the dependencies and run the server.
-We still recommend to run docker image for running Postgres (and/or Redis):
+We still recommend to run docker image for running Postgres and Redis:

     docker run -it --rm --name miller_postgres \
       -e POSTGRES_PASSWORD=mysecretpassword \